 Now, all you need to do is finish it off with another cheap domestic award booking.
 How about a 2.5-hour flight from Chicago to Orlando for 5,500 United miles?
 Put it together, and this is what you're left with:

 That's a lot of flying for a minuscule number of miles.
-With the other miles left from your sign-up bonus, you could use 40k miles to book a segment from New York to Senegal:
+With the other miles left from the 70K miles you started with, you could use 40k miles to book a segment from New York to Senegal:

 Plus, 7,500 miles for your return leg from Orlando to Houston: